tlahin/roger_skyline_1/README.md

   Things to note! 💡

-   - You can see the status of UFW with a command: `sudo ufw status verbose`.
+   - You can see the status of UFW and its allowed connections with a command: `sudo ufw status`.

    - Do not enable ufw, if you're using an SSH connection, before configuring it's settings.
-It will disconnect you.  :)
+It might cause some trouble. :)

-  To begin, we want to make sure our SSH connection to the VM stays open, So by using a command:
+  To begin, we want to make sure our SSH connection to the VM stays open by using a command:
-  `sudo ufw allow OpenSSH` or alternatively `sudo ufw allow <portnumber>`.
+  `sudo ufw allow <portnumber>/tcp`.

+  For later purposes we want to enable other connections aswell such as HTTP and HTTPS:
+  - `sudo ufw allow proto tcp from any to any port 80,443`, port 80 being HTTP and 443 HTTPS.

 # DoS protection